 You’re still in this world, dear believer, are you not?
 This identity passage is talking about now!
 You’re just like Jesus!
 This is why you should always be yourself!

 “Yeah right, Matt!
 The Bible is clear that we can walk according to the flesh!”

 Friend, I know that, but a walk is not an identity.
 It’s a walk.
 Further, what many believers don’t understand is that the flesh is not us.
 When we begin to think of our physical body as the flesh–don’t.
 This is where many fall off course, in thinking the flesh is our flesh, skin, and bone; our body.
-It is not.
+It’s not.

 The flesh is the power of sin coming to life through us but it’s not us.
 The original Greek word is sarx and sarx doesn’t mean physical flesh nor does it mean sinful nature.
 It simply means the flesh.
 We don’t have an English translation which is accurate for sarx.
 For this reason we have to trust the Spirit in order to grasp the flesh’s full meaning based on the context around it.

 I have colleagues who call the flesh “a way of getting fulfillment apart from Christ, apart from who we are.”
 I agree.
 The flesh can be debaucherous, legalistic, or even philanthropic.
 It’s not simply drinking to excess, sleeping around, skipping church and partying hard–as the legalist claims.
-The flesh can appear good too, by religious and worldly standards.
-It’s anything–or our focus on anyone–in which we’re trying to find status in other than who we already are.
+The flesh can appear as good by religious and worldly standards.
+It’s anything–or our focus on anyone–in which we’re trying to find status other than who we already are.